• Skip to primary navigation

 I made one more switch-a-roo in this recipe to keep it really simple and easy (and use ingredients I had on hand).
 I used ground beef instead of the classic beef sirloin steak (or similar).
 This made it a breeze to cook, and eliminated any worry about tough or chewy meat (something I always worry about just a little!).
 Using ground beef also meant the sauce was thicker and quite meaty.
 This worked out well since the noodles weren’t wide egg noodles that are really good at soaking up sauce, but instead my substituted spaghetti squash noodles.
 Thicker sauce meant the dish still came together really well and the “noodles” still got nice and saucy without being too runny.

 All together, this was a win-win for us!
-I highly recommend you give this modified low carb stroganoff recipe a try next time you have a craving for this dinner classic.
+I highly recommend you give this modified low-carb stroganoff recipe a try next time you have a craving for this dinner classic.

 stroganoff flavors